-Whether English is spoken or written, verb forms be and have are the most usual to occur.
-The river of time lets extract two patterns that grammar books name the Progressive and the Perfect.
+Whether English is spoken or written, verb shapes as be and have are the most usual to occur.
+If we join views on the fields and the river of time, we can see two patterns that grammar books name the Progressive and the Perfect.

-The patterns help tell a view to activity or faculty.
-Grammars call it the Aspect.
-The word aspect comes from Latin.
-Aspectus meant “a seeing, looking at”; aspicere meant “to look upon, behold”.
+The word aspect comes from Latin; aspectus meant “a seeing, looking at”; aspicere meant “to look upon, behold”.

-The Progressive Aspect is for something or someone in progress.
+The Progressive Aspect is for matters in progress.
 Progress may be a changing condition, state, or activity.
 It may mean betterment, but it not always does.

 The Perfect Aspect is for something or someone regarded to a point in time.
 The name “perfect” comes from Latin.
 For grammar, it has nothing to do with faults, flaws, or their absence.
 It tells about effects to a time.

 In Latin, the word auxiliaris meant “helping”, “accompanying”.
-Auxiliaries can help tell “where” we are in our thoughts about time: in our grammatical PRESENT, PAST, or FUTURE.
+Today, auxiliaries can help us render “where” we are in our thoughts about time: in our linguistic PRESENT, PAST, or FUTURE.

 The “place, where” is a figure of speech.
-There is no single or specific brain area for thoughts.
+There is no singular or specific brain area for thought.
 Own language activity is the strongest single factor to unite the working of the human brain entire (!)

-Let us try a Progressive pattern for our Future field.
+Let us try the Progressive Aspect in our Future field.
+The pattern is,

 I love my grammar